mahutt/ViniBike/README.md

-This repo is a joke.
+This repo is a joke (a friendly joke)